 Cooler door frames without heater cables are shipped with a metal or wood spreader plate joining the two frame legs at the bottom.
-This should be removed before fastening the frame to the floor.
-Secure door frame legs to the interior floor, using the door frame brackets and screws provided.
+On floorless coolers the metal spreader should be removed before installing the door panel and fastening the frame to the floor.
+On floorless coolers sent with a wood spreader, the door panel can be installed, and the spreader can be removed later.
+On coolers with a floor, do not remove the metal spreader, it will be covered by the threshold.

 IMPORTANT NOTE: Door and frames have been checked for proper fit and operation at the factory.
+If you take the door out of the frame on a box with multiple doors, ensure that each door plug goes with the original frame as they may not properly fit in a different frame.
 An unlevel floor may cause doors to not hang or close properly.
 This can occur initially at the time of installation or at later date after traffic and the weight of stored product have caused the floor panels to settle.
 It may be necessary to shim under walk-in floor or door frames at one side or other to adjust a misaligned frame.
+Lightly loosening the hinge screws, shimming the door plug inside the frame, re-positioning and re-tightening the hinge screws helps in most occasions if the frame has been checked for plumb and squareness.
 Loosening and relocking frame cam locks may also permit some adjustment.
 Make sure frame legs are parallel to each other and to adjacent wall panel.
 The door may not seal properly if the frame is twisted or out of plumb.
 See Fig. 8 on next page.